ISI-apex/hpsc-utils/doc/README.md

     $ make prof/PROFILE/run/zebu

+To not launch the emulator automatically upon startup and instead use the `run` command manually (see below):

+	$ make prof/PROFILE/run/zebu ARGS="-S"

 In a different shell (also with SDK environment loaded!), connect to the serial console on HPPS UART: